 Here's What You Need To Know About Perimenopause

-Perimenopause is simply the time before menopause.
-It refers to the physiological changes and hormone decline that happens naturally as we age.
+Perimenopause is simply the time before menopause, and refers to the physiological changes and hormone decline that happen naturally as we age.

-But get this, it starts as early as 35 and, although the drop in hormone levels can be gradual at first, it can still have a profound effect on our health and wellbeing.
-Even more importantly, the way we take care of ourselves throughout perimenopause is not only essential for our day-to-day energy, it directly influences how we experience menopause, making it all the more important to know what’s what.
+Each individual will enter perimenopause at a different time, and whilst the general age range is from 40-44, it can start as early as 35.
+Although the drop in hormone levels can be gradual at first, it can still have a profound effect on our health and wellbeing, and often causes significant confusion and frustration among women who struggle to understand what is going on with their bodies.
+Understanding our biochemical landscape throughout this time can be hugely empowering, because the way we take care of ourselves throughout perimenopause is not only essential for our day-to-day energy, but it also directly influences how we experience menopause.
+Here's what we think you should know.

-As we breeze through our thirties, the levels and consistency of oestrogen and progesterone start to become irregular.
-For some women, it will start as early as the mid-thirties, and for others it may be later, but the term 'perimenopause' encompasses the myriad of changes that occur in the 15 years leading up to menopause.
+As we breeze through our late thirties, the levels and consistency of oestrogen, testosterone, and progesterone start to become irregular.
+Our bodies are preparing to stop the process of ovulation, which means our ovarian function is on the decline.
+For some women, it may start as early as their mid-thirties, and for others it will be later, but the term 'perimenopause' encompasses the myriad of changes that occur in the 15 years leading up to menopause.
 So, although the onset will differ for everyone, it’s something to be aware of far earlier than you may have thought.

 Before we go on, if you’re reading this in your thirties and are still looking to get pregnant don’t fret – you can absolutely still get pregnant throughout these years.
 But what it does mean (whether a baby is your end goal or not), is that we need to ensure we’re taking care of our hormone health, not only to reduce symptoms of perimenopause, but to set ourselves up for a smoother transition through menopause.

-As our ovaries start to back off on the production of oestrogen and progesterone, our adrenal glands step in as the pinch hitter.
-Although they won’t produce the same levels, as ovarian function declines, the adrenals take on the role of making these essential hormones.
-Enter: chronic stress.
-This is often the time in a woman’s life where stress is at its highest – whether it be from work, family or trying to juggle them both, the effects of stress are definitely more apparent as we approach forty.
-If our adrenals are already overburdened, stress will trump sex hormones, which can exacerbate symptoms.
+As our ovaries start to back off on the production of oestrogen, progesterone, and testosterone, our adrenal glands step up.
+They take on the role of making these essential hormones once our ovaries step down, and whilst the amount produced is low, it's still important, which is why adrenal stress is an important lever to managing your symptoms.
+Enter: chronic stress, and its effect on adrenal capacity.
+This is often the time in a woman’s life where stress is at its highest – whether it be from work, family or trying to juggle them both, the effects of stress are definitely more apparent as we approach this transition.
+If our adrenals are already overburdened, the production of stress hormones will trump the production of sex hormones, which can worsen symptoms.
+This will also have a strong influence on our mood.
+Chronically elevated cortisol can depress serotonin and dopamine, and because a loss of oestrogen will also decrease serotonin levels, managing stress is an essential part of combatting anxiety, depression, and low mood during this time.

 Although metabolic changes happen a little later in the process, women in their thirties will definitely feel the shift (it’s suddenly a little harder to get away with staying up all night and eating poorly).
 As we age, we all - men included- start to lose our sensitivity to insulin, but this is more pronounced in women because of its relationship to oestrogen.
 As oestrogen declines, so will our insulin sensitivity.
 The best way to combat this is of course, ensuring our diet is low in sugar, refined carbohydrates and excess starch.
 But another key contributor is the amount of lean muscle mass we have.
 Maintaining good lean muscle mass helps us stay more metabolically fit by improving our glucose uptake and insulin sensitivity.
-In simple terms?
-Resistance training should be a definitely fixture in your thirties to.
+Simply put: resistance training should be a definite fixture in your thirties and beyond.

 Another change that happens for both sexes is a decline in testosterone.
-Although this is generally age related, it is happening at the same time as our perimenopausal swings are in full effect, so will contribute to our sex drive and also indirectly, our insulin sensitivity, making resistance training even more important for women.
+Although this is generally age related, it is happening at the same time as our perimenopausal swings are in full effect, so will contribute to our sex drive and also indirectly, our insulin sensitivity.
+Weight training is a stimulus for testosterone production, making resistance training even more important during this phase.

 SUPPORTING YOUR HORMONES